Table of Contents

 • Dictionary attacks: Involves attempting all the words in a pre-defined list or “dictionary” of common passwords.
 Dictionary attacks exploit users’ tendencies to use simple, easily remembered (and easily guessed) passwords.
 They can be highly effective against organizations who have failed to implement strong password policies.

-• Reverse brute force attacks: Instead of trying many passwords for one user, the attacker tries a common password with many different usernames within an organization.
+• Reverse attacks: Instead of trying many passwords for one user, the attacker tries a common password with many different usernames within an organization.
 This type of attack capitalizes on users often going for the same weak passwords, meaning it’s likely to have been chosen by at least one person.

 Real-world example of a brute force attack